How to take care of your research data?

 - Are you applying for funding? → Check the funding body requirements (e.g. in the Sherpa Juliet service)

-- Does your institution have a data policy? → Get to know the institutional guidelines and requirements
+- Does your institution have a data policy? → Check your institution’s guidelines and requirements

 - Will you be collecting sensitive data? → Read the guidelines on Anonymisation and Personal Data (Data Management Guidelines by the Finnish Social Science Data Archive).
 This CSC webinar about sensitive data explains what is sensitive data and how it should be handled.